Jamin Winans: Film career

+Winans released his first documentary "Childhood 2.0" in 2020 about the impacts of social media on children.
+A new sci-fi fantasy narrative feature, "Myth of Man" was announced on the Double Edge Films website, releasing worldwide on March 25th, 2025.
+In addition to films, Winans also works on commercials.

 Musical composition

-In addition to his writing, directing, and editing, Winans also composes original music for film.
-Winans composed the musical score for Ink (2009), and his song, The City Surf from Ink was used in the climactic scene of the Liam Neeson film, The Grey, in conjunction with a score composed by Marc Streitenfeld.
+Winans also composes music for original film scores.
+Winans composed the musical score for Ink (2009), and his song, The City Surf from Ink was used in the 2011 Liam Neeson wildreness survival film, The Grey, in conjunction with a score composed by Marc Streitenfeld.

-In Winans latest feature film, The Frame (2014), Winans again composed the score.